 Soon after one of our home care aides starts assisting a senior, families start to notice a marked improvement in their parent’s quality of life, stamina and outlook.
 They “perk up”, now that their parent has someone who they can rely on to help with their daily chores and transportation.
 They no longer feel like a “burden” to their children, as their own independence is returned to them.

 In the case of Rose and John, they now have a wonderful, caring aide who visits them every day.
 This aide makes sure that John is taking his medication on time and assists Rose with her personal care.
 The aide also assists Rose in preparing the special recipes John loves, and helps Rose keep the house clean and tidy, just the way she likes it.
-Since Elder Home Care employs many aides in Suffolk County that drive, their aide brings Rose and John to their senior center, so they can reconnect with their friends and get involved with the activities, outings and exercise programs.
+Since Elder Home Care employs many aides on Long Island that drive, their aide brings Rose and John to their senior center, so they can reconnect with their friends and get involved with the activities, outings and exercise programs.
 They have even gotten back into volunteering again!

 Because our aides will provide pet care, Sparky can remain at home with Rose and John, keeping the whole “family” together.

 Rose’s daughter is happy with their decision and says, “My mom and dad are just happier at home”.
 Rose and John are delighted with their decision to stay home with home care services.
 As Rose explains, “My home is right here with John and Sparky.
 I can’t imagine having it any other way.”